ynaffitgnay/dotfiles/README.md

       fi

       # get ssh-agent going
-      # don't want ssh-agent in .bashrc because it prevents scp
+      # don't want ssh-agent in .bashrc because it will mess with scp
       eval "$(ssh-agent -s)"
       ssh-add